Clouded Yellow (Colias crocea)

 6719 F

 a female of the form helice.
 It is sometimes considered that helice makes up about 10% of the UK population of female crocea, although my experience suggest that that percentage is higher in southern France.
-ID is not a problem in the UK as there is nothing similar, but in France the female alfacariensis is white and looks, at least superficially, very similar.
+Identification is not a problem in the UK as there is nothing similar, but in France the upperside of the female alfacariensis is white and looks, at least superficially, very similar.
 The underside is 6721.

 1000